minio/docs/source/includes/windows/quickstart.rst

       \path\to\mc.exe --help

-   Use :mc-cmd:`mc.exe alias set <mc alias set>` to quickly authenticate and connect to the MinIO deployment.
+   Use :mc:`mc.exe alias set <mc alias set>` to quickly authenticate and connect to the MinIO deployment.

    .. code-block:: shell
       :class: copyable